porrr012/musicoset-hiphop-analysis/README.md

     Ensure your `datasets/` folder contains the Musicoset `.csv` files as structured [here](#-repository-structure).

 4.  **Run the Script**
-    Execute `draft 3.R` to generate the clean dataframes and render the visualizations.
+    Execute `main.R` to generate the clean dataframes and render the visualisations.

 ---